birdsCoders/gatsby-markdown-starter-blog/README.md

 ## Contributing

-If you have questions, feel free to create an issue on this repository.
+If you have questions, feel free to create an issue on this repository or contact us via email: **birdscoders@gmail.com**.

 The blog is powered by [GatsbyJS](https://www.gatsbyjs.org/).